singh1114/pythonprogramming/_posts/2020-10-30-python-writing-first-program.md

 0 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56 57 58 59 60 61 62 63 64 65 66 67 68 69 70 71 72 73 74 75 76 77 78 79 80 81 82 83 84 85 86 87 88 89 90 91 92 93 94 95 96 97 98 99
 ```

-Don't worry if you don't understand loops yet.
-We will go through them in later posts.
+Don't worry if it doesn't make sense to you, We will go through them in later posts.